 More information can be found on the EPA's Hazardous Waste information site.

 Please note that bottles that contained P-listed chemicals are also considered to be hazardous waste and must be disposed of as such.
 Common P-list lab chemicals include sodium azide, potassium ferricyanide, nicotine, 2,4-dinitrophenol, potassium cyanide (and other cyanide compounds).
 Please see the Electronic Code of Federal Regulations for complete details.
 The link may change so please see 40 CFR §261.33 if necessary.
 The University of Oklahoma Health Sciences Center keeps a good list that also explains the necessity of disposing of the empty containers properly.

-Hazardous waste is picked up on a quarterly basis, in February, May, August, and November.
-As always, your waste inventories will be due approximately 1 1/2 weeks prior to the pickup , and we will be around the week before the actual pickup date to collect your waste.
+Hazardous waste is picked up on a quarterly basis.
+Your waste inventories will be due approximately 1 1/2 weeks prior to the pickup , and we will be around the week before the actual pickup date to collect your waste.